commerce-docs/devdocs-theme/example.md

 This is the example of an ordered list in our documentation.

 1. {: .ee-only } Ordered list item.
 This can be really long line of text that spans multiple lines.
 List item will look like it's separated from other items.
-2. Another list item
+1. Another list item

-3. Yet another list item
+1. Yet another list item

 ### Unordered

 *  Unordered list example item
 *  Another unordered list item

 *  Yet another list item
+   *  test

 ### With Icons

 *  {:.new} This list item is a new feature
 *  {:.fix} This is a bugfix
 *  {:.bug} This is a known bug

 ### Definition List